kennycason/kennycason/posts/2014-07-03-kumo-wordcloud.markdown

 Kumo On GitHub: <a href="https://github.com/kennycason/kumo" target="_new">here</a>

-My main goal is to create a powerful and user friendly Word Cloud API in Java.
-Kumo directly generates an image file without the need to create an applet (as many other libraries do).
-Kumo, with the exception of it's maven dependencies should be easy to integegrate into current Java Maven projects.
+The goal of Kumo is to create a powerful and user friendly Word Cloud library in Java.
+Kumo can directly generate an image file, or return a BufferedImage.
+I plan on hosting it on Maven Central soon.

 Please feel free to jump in and help improve Kumo!
 There are many places for performance optimization in Kumo!